 - Business Owners Unaware of the Law

-•Some businesses may genuinely not realise they need to update their hygiene rating sticker after a new inspection.
+Some businesses may genuinely not realise they need to update their hygiene rating sticker after a new inspection.

-- Customers are misled into thinking a business meets hygiene standards when it doesn’t.
+🔹Customers are misled into thinking a business meets hygiene standards when it doesn’t.

-- Trust in the food hygiene rating system (FHRS) is damaged, making it harder for good businesses to stand out.
+🔹Trust in the food hygiene rating system (FHRS) is damaged, making it harder for good businesses to stand out.

-The FSA is under increasing pressure to crack down on these scams, especially as they debate whether supermarket hygiene inspections should be handled at a national level (by supermarkets themselves!) rather than by local Environmental Health Officers (EHOs).
-With high-profile cases making headlines, tougher enforcement could be coming soon.
+The FSA is under increasing pressure to crack down on these scams, especially as they debate whether supermarket hygiene inspections should be handled at a national level by supermarkets themselves rather than by local Environmental Health Officers (EHOs).

 How to Spot & Report a Fake Hygiene Rating Sticker